jpflores-13/STRS/README.md

-# Hyperosmotic stress induces a large-scale rewiring of 3D chromatin interactions
+# Stress-induced loss of CTCF reveals an alternative, promoter-based mode of cohesin looping

 [![DOI](https://zenodo.org/badge/1094695813.svg)](https://doi.org/10.5281/zenodo.17989905)

 This repository contains code, analysis scripts, and figure generation for our study investigating the role of 3D chromatin structure in response to hyperosmotic stress.

 > **Flores JP**, Perreault AA, Drum Z, Xu C, Cruz Alonso D, Petros G, Wu Y, Quiroga-Barber IY, Sahasrabudhe I, Demmerle J, Wang GG, Cai D, Phanstiel DH
-> *Hyperosmotic stress induces a large-scale rewiring of 3D chromatin interactions *
+> *Stress-induced loss of CTCF reveals an alternative, promoter-based mode of cohesin looping*
 > Preprint: **TBD DOI** · Journal: **TBD**

-## Overview
+## Abstract

-We integrated Hi-C, CUT&Tag, and RNA-seq data to characterize how sorbitol treatment (hyperosmotic stress) affects chromatin loop formation and gene expression in HEK293 and HCT116 cells.
-Our analysis reveals large-scale rewiring of chromatin interactions with distinct patterns of loop gain and loss, driven by differential CTCF and cohesin (RAD21) retention at loop anchors.
+Cells continually encounter environmental stressors that challenge homeostasis.
+How three-dimensional (3D) chromatin structure contributes to these stress responses, particularly under hyperosmotic conditions, remains poorly understood.
+Here, using time-resolved Hi-C, CUT&Tag, auxin-inducible depletion, and RNA-seq, we map 3D chromatin structure, its molecular drivers, and transcriptional outcomes during the hyperosmotic stress response.
+Within 1 hour of sorbitol treatment, pre-existing loops and domains undergo genome-wide collapse, accompanied by the emergence of several hundred de novo, sorbitol-induced loops that are more punctate, longer-range, and transient.
+These newly formed loops weaken over time and largely dissipate by 24 hours, coincident with recovery of pre-existing chromatin structure.
+Loop reorganization is consistent across human cell types and hyperosmotic stimuli.
+CUT&Tag and degron experiments reveal that sorbitol-induced loops require cohesin but not CTCF.
+Newly formed loop anchors are enriched at active promoters containing SP and KLF family motifs.
+Genes located at these anchors show little immediate transcriptional change but are activated several hours after loop formation, consistent with loops functioning upstream of gene activation.
+Together, our findings show that hyperosmotic stress triggers a rapid, reversible, and CTCF-independent reorganization of 3D chromatin interactions that helps coordinate transcriptional adaptation.

 **HIGHLIGHTS:**
-- Acute hyperosmotic stress causes a global  loss of existing chromatin loops accompanied by the formation of hundreds of de novo loops.
+- Hyperosmotic stress causes a global loss of existing chromatin loops accompanied by the formation of hundreds of de novo loops.

-- Gained loop anchors are enriched for retained CTCF and cohesin.
+- Sorbitol-induced loop formation requires cohesin but not CTCF.

-- CTCF retention is favored at high-occupancy, cohesin-stabilized, promoter-proximal sites with strong CTCF motifs.
+- Sorbitol-induced loops are enriched at promoter-proximal sites with SP/KLF transcription factor motifs.

-- Loop remodeling is largely decoupled from genome-wide transcription but can associate with both activation and repression at specific loci.
+- Genes at sorbitol-induced loop anchors exhibit delayed expression in response to sorbitol
 ---

 ## Repository Structure